SlimSaber/packages_apps_SlimOTA/README.md

 How to use
 ----------
 * Prepare the OTA xml file.
-See example here: https://www.dropbox.com/s/u2k60hvjn2c02h0/ota_lollipop.xml?dl=0
+Use this [template](https://raw.githubusercontent.com/SlimSaber/packages_apps_SlimOTA/lp5.0/examples/ota_lollipop.xml).
 * Upload it to your file hosting and create a hot link of it
-* Edit the app/src/main/res/values/strings.xml
+* Copy the [ota_conf template](https://raw.githubusercontent.com/SlimSaber/packages_apps_SlimOTA/lp5.0/examples/ota_conf) to app/src/main/assets folder
+  * If you are buiding this app as part of the ROM, you need to copy ota_conf in the android root folder.
+  * The Android.mk will pick it up and copy it to app/src/main/assets folder automatically.
 * Replace the "ota_url" with your OTA xml hot link
 * Define how SlimOTA should know about the "version".
 The version must be parseable to a date.
   * Usually, the version is a part of a build name.
 For example, the 20150426 in the SlimSaber-bacon-5.0.2-20150426.
 * Adjust the OTA configuration according to your build name on how should SlimOTA parse the version
-  * Find a key in build.prop that represents the SlimSaber-bacon-5.0.2-20150426 and set it in the "build_name"
+  * Find a key in build.prop that represents the SlimSaber-bacon-5.0.2-20150426 and set it in the "version_name"
   * Set the delimiter in "version_delimiter" to "-"
   * Set the date format in "version_format" to "yyyyMMdd"
   * Set the position in "version_position" to "3" (zero based)